tidalf/charts-gitlab/doc/installation/secrets.md

 Then use `--set global.smtp.password.secret=smtp-password` in your helm command.

+NOTE: **Note**

+Do NOT use the actual password in `--set global.smtp.password.secret=smtp-password`.
+These arguments should be left as-is. `smtp-password` is the **name** of the Kubernetes secret, not the actual password.

 ### IMAP password for incoming emails

 To let GitLab have access to [incoming emails](https://docs.gitlab.com/ee/administration/incoming_email.html)